ombelinedej/JavaScript/README.md

 See the magic.
 Be nice, I did my best.

-If you don't have a mac, I'm very sorry, I don't know the other commands.
+If you don't have a mac, I'm very sorry, I don't know the commands on other computers.